Customize spam filter settings

-Incoming email messages are subjected to Google's spam filters, so messages detected as spam are automatically placed in a user's Gmail spam folder.
+Incoming email messages are subjected to Google's spam filters, which automatically places messages detected as spam in a user's Gmail spam folder.
 Using the Spam setting, you can customize your spam filters in the following ways:

-- Create an approved sender list to bypass the spam folder.
+- Create an approved sender list to bypass Google's spam filter.
 You can approve specific senders based on the email address or domain.
 You can also approve all internal messages within your organization.
-(Note: In some cases, "super spammy" messages sent from approved senders can still be marked as spam and delivered to recipients' Spam folder.)

 - Sign in to the Google Admin console.

-- In the Organizations section near the top of the page, highlight your domain or the organizational unit for which you want to configure settings (see Configure email settings for an organizational unit for more details).
+- In the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure advanced settings for Gmail for more details).

 - Scroll down to the Spam section:

-- If you want to bypass spam filters for messages received from internal senders (from users in the same organization), check the Bypass spam filters for messages received from internal senders option.
+- To bypass spam filters for messages received from internal senders (from users in the same organization), select the Bypass spam filters for messages received from internal senders option.

-- If you want to bypass spam filters for messages received from addresses or domains specified in your approved sender lists, Bypass spam filters for messages received from addresses or domains within these approved senders lists option.
+- To bypass spam filters for messages received from addresses or domains specified in your approved sender lists, select the Bypass spam filters for messages received from addresses or domains within these approved senders lists option.

 - Click Add or create a new one to create a new approved sender list.

-- Select the name of an existing list, or enter a custom name for a new list in the Create new list field and then click Create.
+- To create a new list, enter a name for the list in the Create new list field, and then click Create.

 - To add email addresses or domains to the list, click Add.